jsfenfen/990-xml-reader/README.md

 # irsx
 ### Turn the IRS' versioned XML 990's into python objects aware of the version-specific line number, description and data type

 This is a python library and command line tool to simplify working with nonprofit tax returns [released](https://aws.amazon.com/public-datasets/irs-990/) by the IRS in XML format.

-The IRS releases one xml file per 990 filing, which is identified by a unique object id.
-To find the object_id, look at the annual index files from the IRS (also have a look at irsx_index, a helper command described below).

-The files are available at: [https://s3.amazonaws.com/irs-form-990/index_2017.csv](https://s3.amazonaws.com/irs-form-990/index_2017.csv).
-Other years, from 2011 forward, are available at similar URLs, just replace '2017' with the year you want.
+The library currently standarizes returns submitted in formats dating from 2013 and forwards into consistently named datastructures that follow the same format as the "paper" 990.
+Repeating elements, such as the salary disclosed for best compensated employees, appear at the end of each schedule.

 ## Installation